elevenbeans/TW2FS/readme.md

 **Hot Module Replacement(HMR) is enabled by default!
 Enjoy it :)**

 Want to disable HMR?
 Run `export NODE_ENV=dev && ./start.sh`.

+Run `export NODE_ENV=dev-HMR && ./start.sh` to reopen HMR.

+Run `export NODE_ENV=pre && ./start.sh`.
 In this mode, the size of resource files can be extremely small.

-Run `export NODE_ENV=dev-HMR && ./start.sh` to reopen it.

 *to be added ...*